MohammedMaaz/tiktok-stats-finder/README.md

 #### Persistent URLs and Navigation

 The `/stats/<username>` page is server rendered for SEO purposes, considering it's a public URL.
-While navigating from the form page to stats page, the stats API is called first for 2 reasons:

-1. To validate user's existence on TikTok and display errors if it's not
-2. To cache the API response on edge, so that the subsequent request made by `getServerSideProps` is instantaneous and requires no further delay
+While navigating from the form page to stats page, the stats API is called first to fetch the data and validate user's existence on TikTok.
+The data is then stored in Redux state and is accessed by the stats page after client side navigation.
+Client side navigation in addition to keeping server rendering for standalone URLs is only possible by the user of `getInitialProps` instead of `getServerSideProps` (see: https://github.com/vercel/next.js/discussions/32243).
+Since the page is server rendered, unique URLs render unique stats pages.
+The server rendering is further optimized by the user of cache based scraping API as mentioned above.

 #### Stats Grid